haberdashPI/empriser/README.md

 [You can use empriser by clicking here](http://haberdashPI.github.com/empriser)

-# Status

-You can create and explore simple maps.

-## Things you can do:
-* Create maps
-* Save and load maps files
-* Save as image: just right click the map

-## Current Plans
+## Upcoming Features

-* Add mouseover (to glean details of a given hex)
 * Adjustable continent size
 * Generate rivers
-* Wind simulation

-There are many more plans ahead, these are just the up-and-coming changes.
+There are many more plans ahead, see plans.md for more details